kaincenteno/xidocker/README.md

-This repo exists an easy docker container of a LandSandBoat server
+This repo was easy docker container of server